falconry/falcon/docs/deploy/nginx-uwsgi.rst

   NGINX and uWSGI can communicate via normal TCP (using an IP address) or Unix sockets (using a socket file).
 TCP sockets are easier to setup and generally work for simple deployments.
-If you want to have finer control over what process / users/ groups can access the uWSGI application, consider using Unix sockets. uWSGI can automatically drop privileges with ``chmod-socket`` and switch users with ``chown-socket``.
+If you want to have finer control over what process / users/ groups can access the uWSGI application or you don't want the overhead of TCP, consider using Unix sockets. uWSGI can automatically drop privileges with ``chmod-socket`` and switch users with ``chown-socket``.

 There are some important items in this configuration like ``uid`` and ``gid``.
 These settings control the OS-level user and group the application will use to execute the process.
 This OS user and group should not have write permissions to your source directory.
+Use the `myproject-runner` user you created earlier.

 You can now start uWSGI like this: